DeanFac/facultyhandbook/docs/10_responsibilities/5_administration.md

 * GATE/JAM/JEE confidential operations including paper setting, etc
 * Warden, other activities

-{: .important}
+{: .highlight}
 Faculty’s involvement in administrative activities typically increases with seniority.

 # Other activities which may be useful
 *Register and go as Institute Representatives (IR) for JEE Advanced / GATE exam duties.
-This is a good opportunity to get connected with non-academic employees of the institute.*
+This is a good opportunity to get connected with faculty and staff from other departments.*

 | *Exam* | *Email for registration* | *Typical Exam Dates* |
 | :---- | :---- | :---- |